Reference marker: Description

-The reference markers (popularly referred to as "little green signs", or "tenth-mile markers") are green signs that measure 200 mm wide by 252 mm high and are placed every 528 ft on state roads, freeways, and parkways.
+The reference markers (popularly referred to as "little green signs", or "tenth-mile markers") are typically-green signs that measure 200 mm wide by 252 mm high and are placed every 528 ft on state roads, freeways, and parkways.
 There are three rows of white numbers.

 Top row

 The top row indicates the route number.
 The letter "I" is used as a suffix for an interstate highway but may instead be a prefix on some markers.
 If a route is re-numbered, it will retain its old route marker (such as the Watervliet segment of NY 2, which was formerly NY 7 until the mid-1980s).
 If a route number does not use all four digit spaces, there will be blank areas.

 When two or more routes run concurrently or overlap, typically only the lower number highway will be present, while in some cases, a higher level highway's number appears instead, such as "88I" appearing on markers where NY 28 overlaps Interstate 88 near Oneonta.